nielsbasjes/codeowners/README.md

   - Do both allExisingFilesMustHaveCodeOwner and allNewlyCreatedFilesMustHaveCodeOwner
 - **verbose**
     - Make the rule output much more details than you would normally like to see.
+- **showApprovers**
+    - Make the rule output show the approvers for all non-ignored files in the entire project.

 ## Example
 In one of my projects it looks like this: